-Guardian balances the risk assessment process to ensure an evaluation of relative risks both at the issuance of new business as well as the annual renewal of in-force policies.
+Guardian's underwriting is balanced and performed at the issuance of new business and the renewal of inforce policies.
 Underwriting risk reflects the exposure to actual loss experience adversely deviating from product pricing assumptions, specifically morbidity and mortality assumptions.
 Most underwriting is at the group level, reflecting prior claim experience, group demographics and plan design parameters.